 Complete recovery most often takes 5 attempts, according to a recent study (Recovery Research Institute, 2019).

-Our Managing Your World offers you a complete, well written and ready to go Relapse Prevention Program for use by providers of recovery treatment and services.
+Our Managing Your World resources offer you a complete, well-written, and ready-to-go Relapse Prevention Program for use by providers of recovery treatment and services.

 Relapse occurs because healing from addiction is about more than not using - it is about choosing new ways of responding to pressures and stress and making new choices.